Cleanup, repairs underway at PHL after main break

 @PhilaParking towing at *least a dozen more cars from sections H-13/14 in @PHLAirport economy lot to expand Work zone and get to ruptured 16” water main.
 Upon arrival, owners will be escorted to their relocated vehicles. @6abc— Jeannette Reyes (@6abcJeannette) May 8, 2018

-Chopper 6 hovered over the muddy scene as water gushed out of the crumbling asphalt which eventually became a sinkhole.
+Chopper 6 hovered over the muddy scene as an estimated 4 million gallons of water gushed out of the crumbling asphalt which eventually became a sinkhole.

 The location of the water main break made it incredibly difficult for the Philadelphia Water Department to locate the valve.